Rudd-O/soft-hwclock/README.md

 ## See also:
-This package is inspired by Steve McIntyre's [fake-hwclock package for Debian.][fake-hwclock] and forked from Kristjan Valur's [soft-hwclock package][soft-hwclock] to make it easier to install on RPM-based systems.
+This package is inspired by Steve McIntyre's [fake-hwclock package for Debian.][fake-hwclock] and forked from Kristján Valur Jónsson's [soft-hwclock package][soft-hwclock] to make it easier to install on RPM-based systems.

 [fake-hwclock]: https://tracker.debian.org/pkg/fake-hwclock